chiragmatkar/chat_api_graphql/README.md

 # chat_api_graphql

-This is a Python Flask API with Graphql for message communication
+This is a Python ASGI web server implementation with Graphql for message communication

 ## Test Locally